AutumnYQ/AutumnYQ.github.io/_pages/about.md

 <a href="https://delta-lab-ai.github.io/" target="_blank">Prof. Wuyang Chen</a>.
 My current research interests lie in 3D/4D fluid reconstruction.
 <br><br>
-I got my MS degree in Beijing Forestry University.
-I was working in
+I received my MS degree from Beijing Forestry University.
+I worked at
 <a href="https://brain.tsinghua.edu.cn/en/" target="_blank">Tsinghua Laboratory of Brain and Intelligence</a> for one year,
 Qiyuan Lab for two years, advised by
 <a href="https://xlhu.cn/" target="_blank">Prof. Xiaolin Hu</a> and